 Fragmentation of hardware components

-Both iOS and Android systems have their drawbacks, but both have distinct advantages as well. iOS is unified and secure, but Android’s openness certainly appeals to many enthusiasts.
+iOS and Android each has its drawbacks, but both have distinct advantages too. iOS is unified and secure, but Android’s openness certainly appeals to many enthusiasts.
 Besides, Android has a larger global market share thanks to the number of affordable devices running this operating system.

-iOS and Android platforms will continue improving, and we’re lucky to be able to take advantage of these advances to change our lives for the better.
+The iOS and Android platforms will continue to aspire to be adaptable.
+We’re lucky to take advantage of this move toward adaptability that change our lives for the better.